3 Days in London: The Ultimate London Itinerary for First-Timers

 Constructed between 1675 and 1710, St Paul’s Cathedral is a historic gem that’s beautiful both inside and out.
 The surrounding gardens also provide a wonderful setting to relax your feet and admire the church’s beauty!

-Disney fans will also recognise the steps of St Paul from the bird lady in Mary Poppins.
+Disney fans will also recognize the steps of St. Paul from the bird lady in Mary Poppins.
 Visit here and you will see the flocks of birds gathering just as they do in the movie!

 Recommended tour: